Obama pledges U.S. help for Malaysian plane probe, talks to Putin

 "It looks like it may be a terrible tragedy," he said.
 "I’ve directed my national security team to stay in close contact with the Ukrainian government.
 The United States will offer any assistance we can to help determine what happened and why."

-Both Obama and Biden spoke on the phone with Ukrainian President Petro Poroshenko, offering assistance to help determine what happened to the downed Boeing 777.
+Both Obama and Biden spoke by phone with Ukrainian President Petro Poroshenko, offering assistance to help determine what happened to the Boeing 777 that was flying from Amsterdam to Kuala Lumpur, officials said.

-Obama and his Ukrainian counterpart emphasised that evidence from the crash must remain in Ukraine so that international investigators had a chance to look at all of it.
+Obama and his Ukrainian counterpart emphasized that evidence from the crash must remain in Ukraine so international investigators have a chance to look at all of it, officials said.

-Obama also called Malaysian Prime Minister Najib Razak to express condolences and offer U.S. support.
+Obama also called Malaysian Prime Minister Najib Razak and Dutch Prime Minister Mark Rutte to express condolences and offer U.S. support for a full probe.
+The White House said Obama told Rutte that the United States "was prepared to contribute immediate assistance to support a prompt, full, credible and unimpeded international investigation."

 ADDS UNPREDICTABLE ELEMENT